 Create an eco-system

-When you’re planning your stories, don’t just think about your blog or your LinkedIn page.
+When you’re planning your news stories, don’t just think about your blog or your LinkedIn page.
 Think instead about having a blog (or LinkedIn page) as a hub, and then creating a whole ecosystem around it – made up of tweets, newsletters, posts and shares.
 Catch your audiences wherever you can.

 XYZ Office Supplies is always going to adopt a professional tone – because this aligns with its brand.
 But even with a professional tone, there may be occasions where they might decide to have little jibes at competitors – or even at celebrities.